Untitled Series of Famous Places in Edo

 1853

 This series is not listed in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
+Each print in this series is dated the 2nd month of 1853.
 The prints are each about 10 by 14 inches (25 by 36 centimeters), a size known as ôban.

 Snow at Benten Shrine and Kinryûzan Temple in Asakusa (Asakusa kinryûzan bentenyama setchû no zu, 浅草金龍山辨天山雪中之圖)